-- If the alleged harasser is a faculty or staff member, the complaint should be made, orally or in writing, to the alleged harasser's unit administrator or to the University's Title IX Coordinator. - If the alleged harasser is the unit administrator, the complaint should be made, orally or in writing, to the unit administrator's superior or to the University's Title IX Coordinator. - If the alleged harasser is a student, the complaint should be made to the Associate Vice President for Student Affairs and Dean of Students, the University's Title IX Coordinator, or a Campus Resource Advocate.
+- If the alleged harasser is a faculty or staff member, the complaint should be made, orally or in writing, to the alleged harasser's unit administrator or to the University's Title IX Coordinator. - If the alleged harasser is the unit administrator, the complaint should be made, orally or in writing, to the unit administrator's superior or to the University's Title IX Coordinator. - If the alleged harasser is a student, the complaint should be made to the Vice President for Student Affairs or to the University's Title IX Coordinator.